zceetlu/ENGF0001-Challenge-2/README.md

 The control system has to access levels: **GUEST** and **ADMIN**.
 * The **GUEST** is able to view graphs representing the current state of the bioreactor and is able to shutdown operation altogether in emergency situations.

-* The **ADMIN** can perform all actions a **GUEST** can but has an additional privilege: they have the option to alter the operation of the bioreactor in a separate menu, allowing them to adjust the pH, stirring speed and temperature.
+* The **ADMIN** can perform all actions a **GUEST** can but has an additional privilege: they have the option to alter the operation of the bioreactor in a separate menu, allowing them to adjust the pH, stirring speed and temperature of the bioreactor.

 ***